riverodc/riverodc/README.md

 - 👋 Hi, I’m @riverodc
 - 👀 I’m interested in have a good time programing whit good friends
-- 🌱 I’m currently learning JavaScript, React Angular
+- 🌱 I’m currently learning JavaScript, React and Angular
 - 💞️ I’m looking to collaborate on movile apps
 - 📫 How to reach me riveroweb.daniel@gmail.com